-The Directors are responsible for ensuring that financial statements are drawn up in accordance with the Listing Requirements, Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.
+The Directors are responsible for ensuring that financial statements are drawn up in accordance with the Listing Requirements, Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.
 The Statement of Directors' Responsibilities made pursuant to Section 248-249 of the Companies Act 2016 is set out in the Annual Report.

 In presenting the financial statements, the Company has used appropriate accounting policies, consistently applied and supported by reasonable and prudent judgments and estimates, to present a true and fair assessment of the Company's position and prospects.
 Interim financial reports were reviewed by the Audit Committee and approved by the Board prior to release to Bursa Securities.

-The Company has in place an Audit Committee which comprises 3 Independent Non-Executive Directors, in compliance with the Listing Requirements and the Code, namely Mr. Eu Peng Meng @ Leslie Eu, Dato' Cheong Keap Tai and Dato' Ahmad Fuaad Bin Mohd Dahalan.
-The Chairman of the Audit Committee is Mr Eu Peng Meng @ Leslie Eu, in accordance with the recommendations of the Code that the chairman of the audit committee should not be the chairman of the Board.
+The Company has in place an Audit Committee which comprises solely Independent Non-Executive Directors, in compliance with the Listing Requirements and the Code, namely Dato' Cheong Keap Tai, Dato' Ahmad Fuaad Bin Mohd Dahalan, and En Faiz Bin Ishak.
+The Chairman of the Audit Committee is Dato' Cheong Keap Tai, which fulfils the recommendation under the Code that the chairman of the audit committee should not be the chairman of the Board.

 The members of the Audit Committee possess a wide range of necessary skills to discharge their duties, and are financially literate and able to understand matters under the purview of the Audit Committee including the financial reporting process.
 The members of the Audit Committee also intend to continue to undertake professional development by attending training to keep themselves abreast of relevant developments in accounting and auditing standards, practices and rules.